MicrosoftDocs/dynamics-365-project-operations/articles/material/material-usage-log.md

 ms.author: rumant
 ---

-# Material usage log entry
+# Record Material usage on Projects and Project tasks

 _**Applies to:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 As the project team works on various tasks on the project, they could be consuming or using materials.
 Material usage log provides a way to record this usage so that it can be approved by the Project Manager and then eventually could also be invoiced to the customer.

-## Record the usage of material

 You can record the usage of catalog or write in materials and submit them to the approver.